mist-devel/mist-binaries/cores/colecovision/readme.txt

-A colecovision core for the MiST
+A Colecovision and SG-1000 core for the MiST
 ---------------------------------------------------------------------------------

 Buttons: